Established: June 6, 2000

 C. University Appointments Review Committee (UARC)

-This Committee, appointed by the VPA&P in consultation with Deans' Council and the President of the Faculty Association, shall advise on regular faculty appointments of duration two years or more.
+This Committee, appointed by the Vice-President, Academic & Provost in consultation with Deans' Council and the President of the Faculty Association, shall advise on regular faculty appointments of duration more than two years.
 UARC shall consist of one or more members from each Faculty, and shall include at least two women and two men.
 The term of office is three years, staggered to provide continuity.
-The Chair of UARC is chosen from among its members by the VPA&P.
+The Chair of UARC is chosen from among its members by the Vice-President, Academic & Provost.

 Special arrangements may be required to permit continuous recruitment for multiple vacancies when the hiring environment is highly competitive.
 The department Chair and Faculty Dean shall seek the advice of the UARC Chair on the proposed recruitment strategy, and shall obtain the written approval of the VPA&P.